Assault Attorney in Midland, TX

 Potential Penalties for Assault in Texas

-What Constitutes Simple Assault?
+What Constitutes Simple Assault in Texas?

 Getting People The Help They Need